Consumer Price Index

 Definitions, data sources and methods: survey number 2301.

-More information about the concepts and use of the Consumer Price Index (CPI) are also available online in Your Guide to the Consumer Price Index (62-557-X, free) from the Key resource module of our website under Publications.
+More information about the concepts and use of the CPI are also available online in Your Guide to the Consumer Price Index (62-557-X, free) from the Key resource module of our website under Publications.

-The February 2012 issue of The Consumer Price Index, Vol. 91, no. 2 (62-001-X, free), is now available from the Key resource module of our website under Publications.
+The April 2011 issue of The Consumer Price Index, Vol. 90, no. 4 (62-001-X, free), is now available from Key resource module of our website under Publications.
 A more detailed analysis of the CPI is available in this publication.

 - Date modified: